 So, if you make 2% and the benchmark studies say that you should be making 10%, then start with that 10% and then examine your operating expenses (some people call that sales, general, and administrative expenses) and then within your COGS and margins to produce different outcomes.

 I like to approach this exercise by saying there are no sacred cows.
 Anything that needs to be changed will be changed.
 That helps to make sure that everybody in the process has a vested interest and an emotional stake in making changes happen.
 Sometimes you can get push-back on pricing.
 “Oh, my gosh.
 We can’t increase our pricing and everything else.”
 But there are some pretty easy exercises because pricing is one of the most powerful things that you may want to consider.
 Pricing (not buying) will drop 100% to your bottom line other than maybe the commissions that you pay on increased margins.
 The remainder will drop 100% to your bottom line.
 It is one of the fastest ways possible to increase your profitability.
 Now, I know you’re thinking “Gosh, I have a whole bunch of competition and they’re going to overrun me if I start raising my prices.”
 They might if you raise it too high or on the wrong products.

 What if you raise your prices by just 2%?

 Next, examine all your inputs into your costs: labor productivity, purchasing of your raw materials, etc., and challenge your people to say, “What can change?”
 Some of that’s going to be pretty easy because of one-time expenses this year that won’t recur next year or a big project that you had to take on internally that will not recur.
 You can carve those out pretty quickly.
-The rest of it is where the fun and hard work really starts to change the way in which work is done.
+The rest of it is where the fun and hard work starts to change how work is done.